 No major lakes in Southern California contain salmon.

-The California state record chinook salmon (king salmon) was caught
+The state record chinook salmon (king) was caught out of the Trinity Lake.

 California Salmon Fishing

 The preferred method for catching salmon is fly fishing.
 Depending on the activity level, salmon may be caught on wet or dry flies, as well as a variety of other lures and baits.